erdagnese/NextGenNEPA/README.md

 Subfolders for:
 - cutadapt output
 - dada2 output
-- classifiers for each amplicon
+- classifiers for each amplicon** too big to house on github

 ### Manuscript
 All files for the manuscript.